greggersaurus/OpenSteamController/README.md

 #### Status

-* Using pinkySim, I am currently able to simulate until firmware sets up 16-bit counter.
+* Using pinkySim, I am currently able to simulate until firmware sets up and waits on 16-bit counter.
     * Unclear if this is enough setup for jingle to be played or not.
         * Adding breakpoint instruction to isolate key code has had mixed results thus far.